JGRennison/OpenTTD-patches/README.md

 * Zoning: [imported](http://www.tt-forums.net/viewtopic.php?f=33&t=33701)
   This is modified to remove unimplemented modes, implement station ownership checks and implement station facility checks for industries.
   As of v0.6.0, add a mode to show restricted signals.
+  As of v0.7.1, fix adding/removing station tiles not redrawing affected surrounding tiles when in the station catchment or unserved building/industry modes.

 * Departure boards: [imported](https://www.tt-forums.net/viewtopic.php?f=33&t=49956)
   * Fixed departure boards with orders with timetabled 0 travel times, e.g. those with depot service orders.